-Side Missions: Bartle proposed that online gamers play games for different reasons and proposed a initial typology of gamers as socialiser, griefers, achievers and explorers (Hamari & Tuunanen, 2014).
+Side Missions: Bartle proposed that online gamers play games for different reasons and proposed an initial typology of gamers as socialiser, griefers, achievers and explorers (Hamari & Tuunanen, 2014).
 You can find out what kind of game player you are with an online test.
 I propose there are also different styles of game makers.
 Some like to develop a full knowledge of the tools and what is possible before they build up their game step-by-step.
 Some are happy to borrow code, images and sound from anywhere for quick results.
 More social makers like to find out about the games of others or tell stories within games while others mess around with the code to break it interesting ways.
-To encourage these valuable social coding practices I created extra missions which are available online.
+To encourage these valuable social coding practices, I created extra missions which are available online.
 I avoid any claims of fixed learner types here and offer these interpretations primarily as a way to encourage meta-cognitive reflections and choice of activity in line with UDL principles.

-Game Design Patterns as Main Missions: Design patterns are most commonly used for computing students at higher education to teach object oriented computing but they are also useful for all levels of learners.
+Game Design Patterns as Main Missions: Design patterns are most commonly used for computing students at higher education to teach object-oriented computing but they are also useful for all levels of learners.
 Design patterns are rooted in real-life incidences of problems that are often solved in a particular way.
 They are concrete examples of coding principles in context.
 Design patterns can help the development of coding communities if more experiences coders take the time to document the patterns they use in an accessible way for novice coders.
 For educators the use of design patterns can help support learners develop coding proficiency by providing scaffolding and modelling good design decisions.
 However, one of the challenges for teachers of using worked examples and design patterns is how to integrate them into student-led design challenges.
 In the 3M model rather than following a step-by-step tutorial learners start with an incomplete game template and add new features as they choose.
 Each feature is described as a mission.
 This approach follows the Use-Modify-Create model to limit learner anxiety for novice coders and to scaffold the acquisition of coding and computational thinking concepts (Lee et al., 2011).
 I worked with learners to create a wish list of game features to create a 2D platform game.
 These features included moving hazards, jumping on enemies, finding a door or flag to progress to the next level.
 We can describe these features as game design patterns.
 Driven by the requests of learners, I developed tutorials to support students implement these patterns.
 This approach aligns with inclusive education principles in that it increases the choices of students, scaffolds the way they can access resources and allows them to keep a track of their own progress.

 In my final implementation of the 3M model students picked missions from a choice of printed cards.
 There were four colour themed categories of missions.
 Game mechanics are features to do with the actions of the game.
 Game space patterns address the layout of the game.
 Game polish patterns involve adding music, backgrounds, graphics and story elements.
-Finally System and Challenge patterns look at how different elements interact to create challenge in the game.
+Finally, System and Challenge patterns look at how different elements interact to create challenge in the game.
 An example of a game mechanic design pattern follows.

 BOX BEGINS